mafifafm/pxt-microbit/docs/test/courses/csintro/iteration/activity.md

 ![Game category](/static/courses/csintro/iteration/game-category.png)

-You should now see the 'sprite', or a red LED light, appear in the middle of the micro:bit simulator.
+You should now see the 'sprite', or a red LED light, appear in the middle of the Ragga simulator.

-On the face of the micro:bit is a 5 x 5 grid of LED lights.
+On the face of the Ragga is a 5 x 5 grid of LED lights.
 The X coordinates are the horizontal light positions that go from 0-4, and the Y coordinates are the vertical light positions that go from 0-4 as well.
 We can see from the code blocks that we've created our sprite at X, Y position (2, 2).
 If we want to start our sprite in the top left of the screen, we'll have to change the starting coordinates to (0, 0).

 ### Moving the Sprite

-Now let's make our sprite move around the face of the micro:bit.
+Now let's make our sprite move around the face of the Ragga.
 We'll activate this when we press a button.

 * From the Input Toolbox drawer, drag a 'on button pressed' block onto the workspace.<br/><br/>We'll need two more blocks from the Game menu.
 Referring to the pseudocode, see if the you can find the blocks you need for moving your sprite forward and turning your sprite.
 * From the Game Toolbox drawer, drag out a 'sprite move by' block and a 'sprite turn right by' block to the coding Workspace and drop into the 'on button pressed' block.